arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 1. Click **OK** to close the confirmation panel.

-	> **Speaking Point** In just a few seconds our table is created and can be accessed through Windows Azure Mobile Services.
+	> **Speaking Point** In just a few seconds our table is created and can be accessed through Microsoft Azure Mobile Services.
 	![portal-createtable-confirmation](images/portal-createtable-confirmation.png?raw=true)

 1. Navigate back to the quick start page.